johnmoxon/johnmoxon.github.io/_posts/2021-02-15-a-case-for-starting-now.md

 11. One final look for readability.
 Does it your inviting /easy to scan?
 Sorry paragraphs and bold subheads, lists bulleted/numbered.
 Avoid impenetrable chunky text
 12. Publish but ask one more question.
 What next?
 Read more?
 Subscribe?
 But something?

 Covid projects, who's got one?!
-I've had a few, built a fort for the kids, finished landscaping the backyard, and read a handful of books, even built this website!
+I've had a few, built a fort for the kids, finished landscaping the backyard, read a handful of books, even built this website!
 But what about that passion project? the one you've had planned for longer than your willing to admit? the really cool idea you've never found the time to take seriously? - or at least that's the excuse!

-This isn't uncommon, chat to any developer, any product manager and ask them how many passion projects they started and not finished or never got round to.
-Like me, you are not alone.
-I have a fairly expansive bucket of ideas and a library of partially built or never started projects gathering dust, because one-day...
+It's not even uncommon, chat to any developer or product manager and ask them how many passion projects they've started and not finished.
+You are not alone...
+I have a fairly expansive list of ideas and a library of partially built or never started projects gathering dust, because one-day...

 ### Okay, Thanks Covid!
 Let's Do this!